yellows8/3ds_homemenuhax/README.md

 If you use the menuhax-thread keycombo, the non-icon-data areas of SaveData.dat will be written to FS prior to terminating the process, however see above regarding this thread.
 This is mostly useful for when you changed theme-settings.
 Icon-related data is not saved because it's reset anyway, and the haxx didn't trigger properly.

 # Supported System Versions
 As of menuhax v3.0, system-versions 9.0.0-X..11.0.0-X are all supported.
 During installation it automatically detects which exploit to install.
-See also the above section.
+See also the above sections.

 The initial release archive only supported USA, EUR, and JPN.
 TWN and CHN aren't supported currently.
 KOR builds which are *actually* usable are included starting with v3.0, via sdiconhax for 9.6.0-X..11.0.0-X(the theme-data exploit KOR builds were removed since themes aren't actually usable with KOR).